How to Cast to Roku TV

 Option 3: Use the Roku Mobile App

-Cast Phone to Roku TV
+How to Cast to Roku TV from Android

 For more details, see our full guide to casting from Android to TV.

-Cast from iPhone to Roku TV
+How to Cast to Roku TV from iPhone

-CastBrowser is available on the Apple App Store and works exactly the same way on iPhone.
-Unlike AirPlay, which only works with Apple TV and AirPlay 2-compatible TVs, CastBrowser works with Roku, Chromecast, Fire TV, and DLNA Smart TVs — all from one app.
-This makes it especially useful for iPhone users who own a Roku TV instead of an Apple TV.
+Unlike AirPlay, which only works with Apple TV and AirPlay 2-compatible TVs, CastBrowser works with Roku, Chromecast, Fire TV, and DLNA Smart TVs — all from a single app.
+This makes it the go-to solution for iPhone users who own a Roku TV instead of an Apple TV.

 For more details, see our full guide to casting from iPhone to TV.